markus/breeze/README.md

     thor staging:start     # Start web server and db for staging thor staging:stop      # Stop staging and destroy server and db

-Define your staging and production in the Thorfile and the same tasks become available for both name spaces.
+Define your staging and production constants in the Thorfile and the same tasks become available for both name spaces.
 These tasks call app tasks with fixed parameters.

 ## plumbing commands